MSG Network: History

 In 1977, the Madison Square Garden Corp, which included its namesake sports arena was sold to Gulf+Western.
 Around the same time, a separate network was created by the Madison Square Garden Corp. to distribute 125 events to New York-area cable systems.
 These events were in addition to the 250 already being produced for the national distribution.
 It was this network which became known as Madison Square Garden Television that would evolve into the current MSG Network.

 On April 9, 1980, the channel began using both the full name "Madison Square Garden Network" and its new abbreviated form "MSG Network".
+By August 1983, Barry Diller, who as head of prominent Gulf+Western division Paramount Pictures became the main shareholder in the USA Network when Gulf+Western transferred the network to Paramount in 1981, would increase the USA Network's relationship with the Madison Square Garden Network through a deal which included making the USA Network a source for MSG events.
 In December 1988, MSG Network became the first cable network to secure all local television rights to a Major League Baseball team's game, signing a 12-year deal with the New York Yankees that would give it exclusive rights to 150 games per season from 1991 through 2000.
 Sources placed the value of the agreement at approximately $500 million.
 By the early 1990s, the channel would affiliate with Prime Network.
 In 1994, Paramount Communications was acquired by Viacom (itself a cable giant, having once owned various cable systems in the U.S. under the Viacom Cablevision banner and also owner of MTV Networks), which in turn sold the MSG properties to Cablevision and ITT Corporation, which each held a 50% ownership stake; ITT would sell its share to Cablevision three years later.